 Final prices vary, subject to factors such as exchange rates, time of year and availability.
 Contact us to fine-tune these prices and to tailor-make your dream safari.

-The Salt Pans of Botswana offer a larger array of activities than most lodges, and this wonderful safari experience is especially good for families and for those seeking a ‘beyond the Big 5’ safari – including the 2nd-largest zebra migration in the world.
+Makgadikgadi & Nxai Pans – the Botswana salt pans offer a larger array of activities than most lodges, and this wonderful safari experience is especially good for families and for those seeking a ‘beyond the Big 5’ safari – including the 2nd-largest zebra migration in the world.

 The most popular salt pans are the Makgadikgadi Pans (including Sua Pan – and its rocky Kubu Island, bedecked in massive baobab trees) and Nxai Pan (where you will find the famous and starkly stunning Baines’ Baobabs).

 You could spend your time on the Pans enjoying a number of activities, including morning and evening game drives, visits to cultural sites, horseback riding, quad biking, bird-watching and spending time with traditional bushman learning their culture and ways.
-And then of course arguable the most popular activity is interacting with mobs of habituated (but totally wild) meerkats – which emerge from their burrows with the sun to sunbathe, forage for insects and generally carry on with daily life – with you in toe (discreetly) and your guide providing a running commentary on meerkat social habits and survival strategies.
+And then of course, arguably the most popular activity, is interacting with mobs of wild but habituated meerkats.
+These adorable creatures emerge from their burrows with the sun to sunbathe, forage for insects and generally carry on with daily life – with you in toe (discreetly) and your guide providing a running commentary on meerkat social habits and survival strategies.